MatSciTools/FDPoisson/README.md

 # FDPoisson - Finite Difference code to solve Poisson Equation

 ## Features
-Currently the code is limited to 1D and Dirichlet Boundary Conditions.
-It can obtain the potential and electric field for a polynomial charge density (the degree of the polynomial and the coefficients have to be specified in the input file).
-We are working on expanding this to 2D.
+The code can obtain the 1D/2D potential and electric field for polynomial charge densities (the degree of the polynomial and the coefficients have to be specified in the input file).
+We are currently working on 3D expansion.

 ## Installation